 This peanut sauce is sweetened with date paste.
 Date paste is a natural sweetener made from puréed dates.
 Date paste is easy to make – all you need are dates, water, and a blender.
 See my date paste recipe for instructions.

 This curry peanut sauce recipe calls for natural peanut butter.
 Be sure to use peanut butter that doesn’t contain any added sugar or salt.
 The only ingredient on the jar should be peanuts.
 If you need to avoid peanuts, you can substitute almond butter or tahini instead.

-You can adjust the spice level of this peanut stir fry sauce according to your preference by increasing or deceasing the amount of chili flakes as you see fit.
-For my palate, 1/4 teaspoon is perfect so that’s what I’m sticking with, but feel free to play around with that to suit your personal preference.
+You can adjust the spice level of this curry peanut sauce according to your preference by increasing or deceasing the amount of chili flakes.
+1/4 teaspoon of chili flakes is perfect for my heat tolerance, but adjust that amount to suit your personal preference.

 - 1 teaspoon minced ginger

 - 1/4 teaspoon dried chili flakes (or substitute fresh chili peppers)

 - 4 tablespoons apple cider vinegar (or substitute any other vinegar)

 - 3 tablespoons date paste (see my date paste recipe for instructions)